+2.11.
 Requests for Supplementary Advice

 - 2.11.1.
 Case Managers may make requests for supplementary advice at any stage in the decision-making process. - 2.11.2.
-HPs might be asked for advice on matters related to areas of the assessment process covered elsewhere in this section in particular to clarify or explain their advice further or any inconsistencies between this advice and evidence from the claimant or another professional. - 2.11.3.
-They also might be asked for ad-hoc advice, covering issues such as, but not limited to: - Interpreting and explaining medical terminology the claimant has provided in claim packs or that health professionals have included in medical reports.
-This could include advising on the nature of diagnoses, the use and significance of medication, the interpretation of clinical examination findings, the significance of special investigations and the nature of surgical or other treatments. - Give non-prescriptive advice of a general nature on the likely functional restrictions arising from a specific health condition or impairment. - Advice on whether a claim is being made for "substantially the same condition" as a previous claim (see 2.12). - To inform a fraud investigation (such requests are likely to be rare). - 2.11.4.
+The supplementary advice option should be used where the report overall is fit for purpose but there is a need for some aspects to be clarified further. - 2.11.3.
+If a report is not capable of comprehensively providing advice to the Department (e.g. due to a lack of clarity, legibility, impartiality, or there is inconsistency in the advice) then the report is not fit for purpose and will be sent for rework rather than a request sent for supplementary advice.
+For more information on rework see section 4.6. - 2.11.4.
+Reasons for supplementary advice might be (but are not limited to): - Further evidence has been received from the claimant after the assessment report has been returned to the Department, and so further advice is required in light of this. - Interpreting and explaining medical terminology the claimant has provided in claim packs or that health professionals have included in medical reports.
+This could include advising on the nature of diagnoses, the use and significance of medication, the interpretation of clinical examination findings, the significance of special investigations and the nature of surgical or other treatments. - Give non-prescriptive advice of a general nature on the likely functional restrictions arising from a specific health condition or impairment. - Advice on whether a claim is being made for "substantially the same condition" as a previous claim (see 2.12). - To inform a fraud investigation (such requests are likely to be rare). - 2.11.5.
 HPs should answer questions posed by the Case Manager but must avoid giving any prescriptive advice that refers to possible benefit entitlement, as final decisions rest with the Case Manager.
-Advice should be clear, succinct, justified and in accordance with the consensus of medical opinion. - 2.11.5.
-Where consideration of Supplementary Advice requests results in the HP changing their previous advice to the DWP, this should be clearly flagged. - 2.11.6.
-Requests for Supplementary Advice may be made to providers by telephone or through the PIP Computer System, depending upon the nature of the request.
+Advice should be clear, succinct, justified and in accordance with the consensus of medical opinion.

+- 2.11.6.
+Where consideration of Supplementary Advice requests results in the HP changing their previous advice to the DWP, this should be clearly flagged. - 2.11.7.
+Requests for Supplementary Advice may be made to providers by telephone and/or through the PIP Computer System and/or via PIP Assessment Tool, depending upon the nature of the request.
 Telephone requests can be resolved by a discussion.
-Requests made through the PIP Computer System should be responded through the return assessment function and using the clerical forms PA5 or PA6, provided alongside this guide (or via the PIP Assessment Tool when it is available).

-- 2.11.7.
-HPs should use form PA5 to provide supplementary advice that does not affect the descriptor choices or advices on prognosis in the original report.
+Requests for advice through the PIP Computer System should be responded to using clerical forms PA5 or PA6. - 2.11.8.
+HPs should use clerical form PA5 to provide supplementary advice that does not affect the descriptor choices or advices on prognosis in the original report.
 For example, it maybe used to respond to a request for clarification about medication or treatment that affects the claimant's health condition or impairment.
-The PA5 should also be used where the additional information does not change the original advice. - 2.11.8.
-If there are changes to the descriptor choice, the HP should complete form PA6 to highlight the evidence used to support the any changes and provide full justification for their choice.
-The PA6 may also be used for changes to advice that does not relate to descriptor choice, e.g. prognosis.
+The PA5 should also be used where additional information does not change the original advice. - 2.11.9.
+If there are changes to the descriptor choice, the HP should complete clerical form PA6 to highlight the evidence used to support any changes and provide full justification for their choice.
+The PA6 may also be used for changes to advice that does not relate to descriptor choice, e.g. prognosis. - 2.11.10.
+Where the assessment was completed using the PIP Assessment Tool, it will be necessary to create the appropriate supplementary advice on the PIP Assessment Tool and once submitted a PA5/PA6 will be output to DWP.